From drama and superhero films to westerns and comedies, these players just didn’t belong.

 Don't get us wrong: the dearly departed Sean Connery was great in the film adaptation of Tom Clancy's first novel.
 The movie would have been half as good if not for this Scot, but therein lies the problem.

 Philip Roth's novel of the same name, “The Human Stain,” stars Coleman Silk, a Jewish English professor who is a light-skinned African-American.
-So, of course, Hollywood cast Anthony Hopkins, a white Englishman, as Silk.
+So, of course, Hollywood cast Anthony Hopkins, a white Welsh actor, as Silk.

 What makes matters worse is Wentworth Miller was cast as a younger version of the character, and while Miller makes more sense as Silk, the two actors look nothing alike.
 Thankfully, both actors are good enough that the movie didn't suffer, but there are so many actors, established or just starting out, that would have been better fitted.